tomastokar/gsoap/README.md

 idx = which(l$cluster == 'Cluster 1')
 ```

-Plot GSOAP, whiile using color to highlight the cluster membership and opacity to highlight significance.
+Plot GSOAP, while using color to highlight the cluster membership and opacity to highlight significance.
 In addition, add labels of instances from the first cluster.
 ```S
 p = gsoap_plot(l,
                as.alpha = 'significance',